PhiBrandon/claude_3_demos/README.md

-src/notebooks/bedrock.ipynb is the base implementation that all other implementations follow. src/notebooks/llama_anthropic.ipynb is testing of the Llama_index implementation of the Anthropic client for Claude 3. src/notebooks/evals.ipynb is running evaluations with the Anthropic client.
+src/notebooks/bedrock.ipynb is the base implementation that all other implementations follow. src/notebooks/llama_anthropic.ipynb is testing of the Llama_index implementation of the Anthropic client for Claude 3. src/notebooks/evals.ipynb is running evaluations with the Anthropic client. anthropic-tools/* is a folder from https://github.com/anthropics/anthropic-tools/tree/main/tool_use_package .
+If you follow the README, you will be able to create your own functions that even Claude Haiku can run successfully. anthropic-tools/tooler.py is an example of using tools.
+You're able to list S3 buckets, get the time, then write it to file locally.

 If you have questions feel free to reach out.